FOR ADULTS

 Crafting or art station desk with organized supplies, decorative items, and two blue velvet chairs in a bright room.

 Our sessions are a space to slow down, reflect, and grow with compassion, clarity, and practical support for wherever you are on your path.
+Together, we’ll explore what’s getting in the way and build tools to help you move forward with more ease and self-trust.

-• Therapy for Young Adults (ages 18–25)
+• Therapy for Adults (ages 18 and up)

-• Individuals experiencing disordered eating patterns
+• Struggling with body image or disordered eating patterns

-Because Early Adulthood Can Feel Overwhelming…
+Because Life Can Feel Overwhelming…

 A cozy living room corner with a gray armchair and a red pillow, a white side table with books, a basket of tissues, a clock, a mug, and a lamp, with a framed artwork on the wall and a window with sheer blue curtains.